cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

 .. image:: img/change_vendor_status.png
     :align: center
-    :alt: You can change a vendor's status in the administration panel at any time.
+    :alt: You can change a vendor's status in Multi-Vendor administration panel at any time.